Clint Eastwood’s ‘Richard Jewell’ gets AFI Fest premiere

 The American Film Institute announced Tuesday that the film had been added to a lineup for its annual film festival.

-Eastwood wrote and directed the film about the true story of the security guard who went from hero to suspect after the 1996 Atlanta Olympic bombing that killed one woman.
+Eastwood directed the film, written by Billy Ray, about the true story of the security guard who went from hero to suspect after the 1996 Atlanta Olympic bombing that killed one woman.
 Paul Walter Hauser plays the title character.
 Sam Rockwell, Kathy Bates and Jon Hamm co-star.

 “Richard Jewell,” a Warner Bros. release, will open in theaters on Dec.
 13.